-Our future success depends largely upon the continued service of our key management, technical, and sales and marketing personnel, and on our continued ability to hire, integrate and retain qualified individuals, particularly engineers and sales and marketing personnel in order to increase market awareness of our products and to increase revenues.
-For example, in the future, we might need technical personnel experienced in competencies that we do not currently have or require.
+Our future success depends largely upon the continued service of our key management, technical, and sales and marketing personnel, and on our continued ability to hire, integrate and retain qualified individuals.
+For example, we are presently engaged in a search for our next chief financial officer who will succeed Jens Meyerhoff, our chief operating officer and current chief financial officer.
+In addition, we may need additional engineers and sales and marketing personnel in order to increase market awareness of our products and to increase revenues and in the future, we might need technical personnel experienced in competencies that we do not currently have or require.
 Competition for qualified individuals may be intense, and we might not be successful in retaining our employees or attracting new personnel.
-The loss of any key employee, the inability to successfully integrate replacement personnel, the failure of any key employee to perform in his or her current position or our inability to attract and retain skilled employees as needed could impair our ability to meet customer and technological demands.
+The loss of any key employee, the inability to successfully integrate replacement personnel, including our next chief financial officer, the failure of any key employee to perform in his or her current position or our inability to attract and retain skilled employees as needed could impair our ability to meet customer and technological demands.
 All of our key personnel in the United States are employees at-will.
 We have no employment contracts with any of our personnel in the United States.